The parts of speech are a set of general rules that govern how words are used in different written and oral texts.

 Conjunction

-A conjunction is a word or phrase that connects two ideas or clauses.
 There are many different types of conjunctions.
 Some examples of common conjunctions are: and, but, when, unless, or, nor, for, yet, although, but not, because, not only, etc.

-Let’s see some examples of conjunction in sentences:
+Examples of conjunction in sentences:

 I cannot go to work today because my mother is sick.